-There are two types of offline files in DigiExam:
+There are two types of offline files in Digiexam:

-Offline file containing the exam
+Offline file containing the exam - (Exam layout)

 Download offline file containing the exam

-The offline file is always named after the title of the exam with the file extension ".dxe".
-For example, the offline exam in figure 2 would be named "test.dxe" when downloaded.
+The offline file is always named after the title of the exam with the file extension .dxe.
+For example, the offline exam in figure 2 would be named test.dxe when downloaded.

 Start an exam with an offline file

+The Digiexam client will automatically download the exam from the USB-drive and show the title of the exam clearly with green text.
+When the title of the exam appears in the Digiexam client, the USB-drive can be removed and the exam can be started.
 You can also use an offline file to unlock an exam.
 For example, if a student's computer freezes, and their exam is handed in early, you will need to unlock their exam in order for them to continue.
 Insert your USB-drive with the offline exam file in their computer, and it will pull up the exam on the client, allowing them to continue working on their exam.

-Offline answer file
+Offline answer file - (Student answer)

 Upload offline answer file

 The offline answer file should not be opened with a program.
-Instead, upload the offline answer file in DigiExam to the exam it belongs to.
+Instead, upload the offline answer file in Digiexam to the exam it belongs to.

-To upload the offline answer file, go to the live view of the exam and choose "Upload offline answer file" (see figure 3).
+To upload the offline answer file, go to the live view of the exam and choose Upload offline answer file (figure 3).

-The status of the offline answer files will change to "Handed in" when the upload is done (see figure 6).
-Click on the "Done" button in the bottom-right corner of the offline answer file box to get back to live view.
+The status of the offline answer files will change to Handed in when the upload is done (figure 6).
+Click on the Done to get back to live view.
 If something goes wrong with the upload you will receive an error message under the status heading.
 At the bottom of this article there is a list of all status error messages and how to solve them.

+A USB-drive is required when starting/handing in an exam offline, whether it is an external hard drive or a memory stick.
+Keep in mind that there are different types of USB-drives that fit different USB ports, and that not all USB-drives will fit/work on all computers.
 For example, the most common USB connection at the time of writing is type A standard, which fits most computers.
-However, many new computers and electronic devices use the USB connection type C, which will not fit in type A USB ports and vice versa (see figure 7 for example).
+However, many new computers and electronic devices use the USB connection type C, which will not fit in type A USB ports and vice versa (figure 7).

-If the upload fails, check if the Exam ID on the offline file matches the Exam ID that the exam has in DigiExam.
+If the upload fails, check if the Exam ID on the offline file matches the Exam ID that the exam has in Digiexam.
 If it doesn't match you are probably trying to upload answers to the wrong exam.

-Wrong file extension
+- Wrong file extension

 Check if the file extension is ".dxr".
 If the file is not labelled with this extension, then there is a chance that it's an offline answer file containing an exam but no answers.
-If you are unsure, contact the DigiExam support team and they will help you with the offline file.
+If you are unsure, contact the Digiexam support team and they will help you with the offline file.